Game of Death: Plot

 The original plot involves Lee playing the role of Hai Tien (海天), a retired champion martial artist who is confronted by Korean underworld gangs.
-They tell him the story of a pagoda where guns are prohibited, and under heavy guard by highly skilled martial artists who are protecting something (which is not identified at all in any surviving material) held on its top level.
-The gang boss wants Hai to be a part of a group whose purpose is to retrieve said item.
-They would be the second group to try to do so, as the first attempt with a previous group had failed.
-When Hai refuses, his younger sister and brother are kidnapped, forcing him to participate.
-Hai, as well as four other martial artists (two of whom were played by James Tien and Chieh Yuan), then fight their way up a five-level pagoda, encountering a different challenge on each floor.
-The setting of the pagoda is at Beopjusa temple in Songnisan National Park in South Korea.
+They tell him the story of a pagoda where guns are prohibited.
+The pagoda is under heavy guard by highly skilled martial artists; they are protecting a stolen Chinese national treasure (which is not identified at all in any surviving material) held on its top level.

+The gang boss wants Hai to be a part of a group of martial artists he assembled, to help retrieve said item by fighting the guardians.
+This is the boss's second team he's sending; the first team he sent was nearly wiped out.
+They force the reluctant Hai to participate by abducting his two younger siblings.
+Along with four other martial artists (two played by James Tien and Chieh Yuan), Hai battles his way up a five-level pagoda.
+The team encounters a different, and stronger, challenge on each floor.